symfony/symfony/UPDATE.md

 --------------

-* With the introduction of a new Doctrine Registry class, the following parameters have been removed (replaced by methods on the `doctrine.registry` service):
+* With the introduction of a new Doctrine Registry class, the following parameters have been removed (replaced by methods on the `doctrine` service):

    * doctrine.orm.entity_managers